HewlettPackard/hpe-sd-cloud/kubernetes/docs/elastalert/README.md

 smtp_auth_file: '/opt/elastalert-server/config/smtp_auth_user.yaml'
 ```

-where 'monitoring' is the namespace where ELK pods will be deployed.
+where 'monitoring' is the namespace where EFK pods will be deployed.

 The rule says that Elastalert must query the SD workflow manager logs (stored in Elasticsearch as indexes with the name 'sa_mwfm-*') and count the number of messages 'workflow XXXXXXXX loaded stored' , which give information of workflows loaded in SD.
 The alert will be fired if more than 20 messages arrive in a period of 24 hours.